Lifetime Brands (NASDAQ:LCUT) Releases FY 2022 Earnings Guidance

-Lifetime Brands (NASDAQ:LCUT – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.50-$1.64 for the period, compared to the consensus estimate of $1.65.
-The company issued revenue guidance of $904.00 million-$924.00 million, compared to the consensus revenue estimate of $904.89 million.
+Lifetime Brands (NASDAQ:LCUT – Get Rating) last posted its quarterly earnings data on Thursday, May 5th.
+The company reported $0.06 EPS for the quarter, beating analysts’ consensus estimates of $0.03 by $0.03.
+The business had revenue of $182.72 million during the quarter, compared to analysts’ expectations of $186.40 million.
+Lifetime Brands had a return on equity of 14.02% and a net margin of 2.13%.
+During the same period in the previous year, the business earned $0.13 earnings per share.
+Analysts expect that Lifetime Brands will post 1.58 EPS for the current fiscal year.

-A number of equities analysts recently weighed in on the stock.
-TheStreet lowered shares of Lifetime Brands from a b- rating to a c rating in a research note on Tuesday, April 5th.
-StockNews.com lowered shares of Lifetime Brands from a buy rating to a hold rating in a research note on Wednesday, May 11th.
+A number of research firms have weighed in on LCUT.
+StockNews.com lowered Lifetime Brands from a buy rating to a hold rating in a research note on Wednesday, May 11th.
+TheStreet downgraded Lifetime Brands from a b- rating to a c rating in a research report on Tuesday, April 5th.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
-Investors of record on Monday, May 2nd will be paid a $0.043 dividend.
-The ex-dividend date of this dividend is Friday, April 29th.
-This represents a $0.17 annualized dividend and a yield of 1.49%.
-Lifetime Brands’s dividend payout ratio (DPR) is currently 20.73%.

-In related news, President Daniel Siegel sold 9,900 shares of the firm’s stock in a transaction dated Wednesday, March 23rd.
-The shares were sold at an average price of $12.83, for a total value of $127,017.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, President Daniel Siegel sold 9,900 shares of the company’s stock in a transaction that occurred on Wednesday, March 23rd.
+The stock was sold at an average price of $12.83, for a total transaction of $127,017.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Company insiders own 41.80% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in LCUT.
-Citigroup Inc. raised its holdings in Lifetime Brands by 128.6% in the 4th quarter.
-Citigroup Inc. now owns 3,191 shares of the company’s stock valued at $51,000 after acquiring an additional 1,795 shares during the period.
-BNP Paribas Arbitrage SA increased its holdings in shares of Lifetime Brands by 58.9% during the fourth quarter.
-BNP Paribas Arbitrage SA now owns 5,817 shares of the company’s stock worth $93,000 after purchasing an additional 2,157 shares during the period.
-Morgan Stanley increased its holdings in shares of Lifetime Brands by 9,620.4% during the second quarter.
-Morgan Stanley now owns 9,526 shares of the company’s stock worth $143,000 after purchasing an additional 9,428 shares during the period.
-Bank of America Corp DE increased its holdings in shares of Lifetime Brands by 85.4% during the fourth quarter.
-Bank of America Corp DE now owns 9,960 shares of the company’s stock worth $159,000 after purchasing an additional 4,589 shares during the period.
-Finally, Wells Fargo & Company MN increased its holdings in shares of Lifetime Brands by 6.7% during the fourth quarter.
-Wells Fargo & Company MN now owns 15,079 shares of the company’s stock worth $241,000 after purchasing an additional 944 shares during the period.
-41.57% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in LCUT.
+Morgan Stanley grew its position in shares of Lifetime Brands by 9,620.4% in the second quarter.
+Morgan Stanley now owns 9,526 shares of the company’s stock valued at $143,000 after purchasing an additional 9,428 shares during the last quarter.
+Bank of New York Mellon Corp lifted its stake in shares of Lifetime Brands by 9.7% in the third quarter.
+Bank of New York Mellon Corp now owns 112,451 shares of the company’s stock valued at $2,045,000 after buying an additional 9,903 shares during the period.
+Bank of America Corp DE lifted its stake in shares of Lifetime Brands by 85.4% in the fourth quarter.
+Bank of America Corp DE now owns 9,960 shares of the company’s stock valued at $159,000 after buying an additional 4,589 shares during the period.
+BNP Paribas Arbitrage SA lifted its stake in shares of Lifetime Brands by 58.9% in the fourth quarter.
+BNP Paribas Arbitrage SA now owns 5,817 shares of the company’s stock valued at $93,000 after buying an additional 2,157 shares during the period.
+Finally, Citigroup Inc. lifted its stake in shares of Lifetime Brands by 128.6% in the fourth quarter.
+Citigroup Inc. now owns 3,191 shares of the company’s stock valued at $51,000 after buying an additional 1,795 shares during the period.
+Institutional investors own 41.57% of the company’s stock.

 About Lifetime Brands (Get Rating)